xiix0/scam/README.md

-Q:	What does a WASP Mom make for dinner?
-A:	A crisp salad, a hearty soup, a lovely entree, followed by
+Q:	How do you shoot a blue elephant?
+A:	With a blue-elephant gun.

+Q:	How do you shoot a pink elephant?
+A:	Twist its trunk until it turns blue, then shoot it with
-	a delicious dessert.
+	a blue-elephant gun.